 When Loving Parents Hurt: Navigating the Gray Zones of Childhood Trauma

 Felicity, a 39-year-old English teacher, sat across from me, her voice barely above a whisper.
-“I always thought my childhood was normal — even good, on paper.
+“I always thought my childhood was normal.
+Even good, on paper.
 But after reading some of your work, I’m starting to wonder if it was actually abusive.”
 This moment is so familiar in my practice.
-Many driven and ambitious women arrive with that exact question, wrestling with what counts as abuse when the lines aren’t stark or obvious.
+Many driven and driven women arrive with that exact question, wrestling with what counts as abuse when the lines aren’t stark or obvious.

 Frequently Asked Questions